kknives/motor-neuron-rs/README.md

 Pico with a version with I2C disabled.
 Check the releases for the same.**

-Using the excellent type system, HAL and PAC crates in the Rust ecosystem and community, the Motor Neuron was completed without the use of a debugger. **This means, most of the bugs were eliminated at compile time.**
+Using the excellent type system, HAL and PAC crates in the Rust ecosystem and community, the Motor Neuron was completed without the use of a debugger. **Most of the bugs were eliminated at compile time.**
 <!-- TABLE OF CONTENTS -->
 <details open="open">